Expand AllClick here for a more accessible version

 This is a difficult question as it depends on several factors: Do you collect information now on computer or paper?
 Would you prefer software that we are responsible for, or you?
 The Online system requires you to type all of your information in, with the possibility of mistakes.
 It is faster to get going, but you tend to forget from year to year how to use it.
 The XML system depends on you setting up the file template properly, mapping all of your data to the appropriate locations in that template, and maintaining that information from year to year when any changes take place at the company.

 You can't.
 Notify either your regional inspector or us.
-We will make the changes in our database and they will appear the next day.
+We will make the changes in our database and they should appear immediately.

 Which pieces of equipment appear online are controlled by whether we have 'activated' or 'inactivated' it in our database.
 To change that, you will need to contact your regional or county inspector since they are familiar with your facility and are charged with maintaining the information about it.
 It's always good to go over that list early in January.